 Of course this being New Zealand, the gorgeous beaches weren’t places to laze in a hammock with a cocktail in hand – this was a place to have an adventure.

-Two of the main ways to explore the park are by land, with the famous 60km Abel Tasman Coastal Track taking up to 5 days to complete, or by sea kayak.
+Two of the main ways to explore Abel Tasman are by land, with the famous 60km Abel Tasman Coastal Track taking up to 5 days to complete, or by sea kayaking.

 Having done a lot of multi-day hikes in our lives we thought it’d be fun to mix it up and do something different.
-We had sea kayaked before, although never for more than a day at a time, so thought with our lack of experience it’d be best to join a professional tour operator.
+We had sea kayaked before, although never for more than a day at a time, so thought with our lack of experience it’d be best to join a professional tour operator in Abel Tasman.

-By far the best tour company in the region is Abel Tasman Kayaks, so we reached out to them and asked what the best options would be for us.
+By far the best tour company in the Abel Tasman region is Abel Tasman Kayaks, so we reached out to them and asked what the best options would be for us.

-They offer everything from single day ‘freedom kayak’ options, right up to an mammoth 5-day trip.
+They offer everything from single-day ‘freedom kayak’ options, right up to mammoth 5-day guided kayaking trips.
 We had the time, but as it was getting late in the season they weren’t running the 5-day one when we would be there.

-On their advice we decided to spend two days hiking and camping independently in the national park, then joining them for their classic 3-day kayaking tour.
+On their advice, we decided to spend two days hiking on the Abel Tasman Coast Track and camping independently in the national park, then joining them for their classic 3-day kayaking tour.